Stimulating Organic Trade using EAOPS (Kilimohai Mark): Companies in Kenya join hands through the AFPQ Project

 Call for Exhibitors – Kirinyaga Agroecology Symposium

-Dates: 12th and 13th June 2025
+Dates: 19th and 20th June 2025

-Venue: Kamiigua Polytechnic, Kirinyaga County, Kenya
+Venue: Kirinyaga University, Kirinyaga County, Kenya

 Theme:“Innovative Solutions for Sustainable Agroecology in East Africa”